If you love to take spring-themed photos of your dog, you may be looking for a dog friendly tulip festival.

 The Skagit Valley Tulip Festival is designed as a driving tour.
 There is no one location that you go to for the festival.

-The dog friendly tupip field – Garden Rosalyn – features 6 acres of tulips planted in fun designs, including stars, animals and manicured beds.
+One of the dog friendly tulip fields – Garden Rosalyn – features 6 acres of tulips planted in fun designs, including stars, animals and manicured beds.

 Admission is $12 per adult.
 Children 5 and under free and there is no extra charge to bring your dog.

-Garden Rosalyn will be open 8 a.m. to 7 p.m. every day of the festival regarless of the weather.
+Garden Rosalyn is open 8 a.m. to 7 p.m. every day of the festival regardless of the weather.

 Please note that drones are not allowed in the gardens or the fields.